-Contract revenue Revenue
+Revenue

-- IE4 The operator recognises contract revenue and costs in accordance with IFRS 15 Revenue from Contracts with Customers.IAS 11 Construction Contracts and IAS 18 Revenue.
-The costs of each activity-construction, operation and resurfacing are recognised as expenses by reference to the stage of completion of that activity.
-Contract revenue the fair value of Revenue the amount due of consideration to which the operator expects to be entitled from the grantor for the activity undertakenservices provided-is recognised at the same timewhen (or as) the performance obligations are satisfied.
+- IE4 The operator recognises revenue in accordance with IFRS 15 Revenue from Contracts with Customers.
+Revenue-the amount of consideration to which the operator expects to be entitled from the grantor for the services provided-is recognised when (or as) the performance obligations are satisfied.
 Under the terms of the arrangement the operator is obliged to resurface the road at the end of year 8.
-In year 8 the operator will be reimbursed by the grantor for resurfacing the road.
-The obligation to resurface the road is measured at zero in the statement of financial position and the revenue and expense are not recognised in profit or loss until the resurfacing work is performed. - IE5 The total excepted consideration (CU200 in each of years 3---810) reflects the fair values for each of the services, which are is allocated to the performance obligations based on the relative stand-alone selling prices of the construction services, operation services and road resurfacing, taking into account the significant financing component, as follows:
+In year 8 the operator will be reimbursed by the grantor for resurfacing the road. - IE5 The total excepted consideration (CU200 in each of years 3-10) is allocated to the performance obligations based on the relative stand-alone selling prices of the construction services, operation services and road resurfacing, taking into account the significant financing component, as follows: